antononcube/Raku-Data-Translators/README-work.md

   - For example, I hoped that someone has already solved that problem for Raku.
 - Since I did not find Raku packages for the translation I wanted, I looked for solutions into the Python ecosystem.
   - ...
 And found ["json2html"](https://github.com/softvar/json2html).
-- Using ChatGPT-4.0 I translated the only class of that package from Python in Raku.
+- Using ChatGPT-4.0 I translated the only class of that package from Python into Raku.
 - The obtained translation could be executed with relatively minor changes.
   - I further refactored and enhanced the HTML translator to fit my most frequent Raku workflows.

-It is envisioned this package to have translators to multiple formats.
-For example:
-- [X] DONE HTML
-- [X] DONE R
-- [ ] TODO Plain text
-- [ ] TODO Python
-- [ ] TODO Mermaid-JS
-- [ ] TODO Julia
-- [ ] TODO WL
-- [ ] TODO SQL

 ------